ITfoxtec/FoxIDs/docs/extended-ui.md

 In Danish:
 ![Extended UI with Social security number field in Danish](images/extended-ui-sample1-dk.png)

-The example page is configured in a SAML 2.0 authentication method with three elements.
+The example page is configured in a authentication method in the **Extended UI** tab with three elements.

 ![Configure Extended UI with Social security number input field](images/configure-extended-ui-ssn.png)